urbit/archaeology-factor/urb/zod/pub/docs/dev/hoon/leap-in/generators.md

 built-in commands are generators for the `:hood` app, `:hood|generator <args>` can be shortened to `|generator <args>`.

+XXThe paragraph above is too long and confusing

 Let's write a generator for a modified version of `:pong` from the chapter on [Network Messages](network).
 Recall that `:pong` takes an urbit address, which is of mark `urbit`, and sends that urbit the message `'howdy'`.
-Let's make `:ping` that does the same, except that it lets the user optionally specify the message as well.
+First--without a generator--let's make `:ping` that does the same, except that it lets the user optionally specify the message as well.

 We'll need a new mark for our arguments.
 Let's call it `ping-message`.